katat/katat.github.io/_posts/2018-01-01-vbot-saas-journey.markdown

 header-img: "img/tree-cloud.jpg"
 ---

-This post shares the journey of how I dealt with my own itch to improve my testing workflows.
+This post shares the journey of how I dealt with my own itch to improve testing workflows.

 It discusses on what problems I faced during works and how I tried to get solutions to them.
 I started trying existing 3rd-party solutions.
 Then, I built an open source solution to better fit my own needs.
 Eventually,  its usage in team works motivated me to build a SaaS version.

 ## What is the problem?
 Most of my projects are in full stack, which includes both the front end and the backend.
 The front end usually uses the JS MVC frameworks like, such as Angular.js or React.js.
 The backend is using Node.js stack.
 The front end connects with the backend using REST API architect.